Healthy hair for vegans – your guide to vitamins

 Making sure you’re properly nourished will help you maintain a healthy head of hair.

 However, there isn’t much evidence to suggest that taking vitamins will actively make your hair grow quicker or thicker.
-Currently, there are only a couple of treatments proven to halt or reverse hair loss, these are minoxidil and finasteride.
+Currently, there are only a couple of treatments proven to halt or reverse hair loss.